stalinon/stalinon.github.io/content/en/portfolio/rudimental.md

     url: "https://github.com/stalinon/rudi-mental"
 ---

 **Rudi Mental** is a web application for drummers that combines a metronome with a rudiment training tool.
 It plays rhythm patterns with visual beat indicators, supports tempo, time signature, and exercise customization, and includes "sound/silence" cycle modes.
-It features real-time note rendering via **VexFlow**, accent control, and interactive metronome behavior.
+It features real-time note rendering via ~~**VexFlow**~~ ABCJS, accent control, and interactive metronome behavior.

-The app is built with React, using **Tone.js** for metronome sound generation, **MUI** for UI components, and **VexFlow** for musical notation rendering.
+The app is built with React, using **Tone.js** for metronome sound generation, **MUI** for UI components, and ~~**VexFlow**~~ ABCJS for musical notation rendering.

 ---